The Zendesk Payment Problem

 How to Add Payments to Zendesk

-Shuttle integrates with Zendesk through two channels:
+Shuttle works with Zendesk-based operations through two channels:

 1. Payment Links in Digital Conversations

+This is the most turnkey path, and it does not require Twilio.
 Agents generate a branded payment link and send it within a Zendesk ticket, live chat, or email.
 The customer clicks the link, lands on a secure hosted checkout page, and completes payment on their device.
 The agent sees the result in real time.

-2. Voice Payments via Zendesk Talk
+2. Voice Payments via Twilio Pay

 Payment Links in Zendesk Conversations

-The payment link flow works across every Zendesk channel — live chat, email, ticket comments, social messaging.
+The payment link flow works across every Zendesk channel, live chat, email, ticket comments, social messaging.

 How it works: